Emergency communications

 Comprehensive personas, experience maps and recommendations

-Our final report, which included a comprehensive analysis of findings and prioritised recommendations, clearly linked each insight to specific personas and their journeys.
-This report successfully validated the need for a digital transformation in emergency communications and was well-received by stakeholders.
+Our final report provided a comprehensive analysis clearly linking each prioritised recommendations to specific personas and their journeys.
+This directly validated the need for digital transformation in a way that resonated with stakeholders.

 Dynamic personas and experience maps

-Given the complexity of the documentation and the need for easy consumption by high-level executives and decision makers, I leveraged Figma's component and prototyping features to create a dynamic, interactive experience.
+Given the complexity of the documentation and the need for easy consumption by time-poor executives, I leveraged Figma's advanced component and prototyping features to create a dynamic, interactive experience rather than a static PDF.

 End-to-end experience map during an emergency situation